adrian154/apis/README.md

 # apis

 A collection of random APIs.
 I mainly add methods as I need them, but PRs are welcome.
+All these endpoints are publicly available at https://apis.bithole.dev

 # /ip